-- If you're thinking about buying a soundbar, consider the quality of your existing TV sound first and don't expect a cheap soundbar to automatically give you a better audio experience compared to the TV speakers.
+- If you're thinking about buying a soundbar, consider the quality of your existing TV sound first.
+On the contrary, don't expect a cheap soundbar to automatically give you a better audio experience compared to your TV speakers.

-A panel of experience CHOICE staff assesses how each soundbar handles multi-channel surround and stereo surround, using film, music and spoken-word audio.
-The speaker is positioned about two metres away from the listener, with the panel assessing overall quality.
+A panel of experienced CHOICE staff assesses how each soundbar handles multichannel and stereo surround, using film, music and spoken-word audio.
+The speaker is positioned about two metres away from the listener, with the panel reviewing overall quality.